Reckon® offers a variety of pinions that were designed to fit the shafts of our planetary gearboxes.

 This is our favorite option for applications requiring a high torque combined with a high precision, because shrink disks are safe and concentric.

 The rotating output flange includes a centering diametre and threaded holes, to locate a pinion.
 However, depending on the number of teeth, you'll have to use either a flat pinion that you can screw on the rotating flange, or a pinion and adapter assembly like on the picture on the right.

 - We recommend using a flat pinion with a ground adapting face when the number of teeth is large enough so the pinion can be screwed on the flange (identical to the one on the picture on the top).

-- A pinion with an adapter plate to fit Ultimate output flange (ISO 9409-1-A), for applications where stifness has to be maximized (machine-tool etc.).
+- A pinion with an adapter plate can be made to fit the Spirit or Ultimate output flanges (ISO 9409-1-A), for applications where stiffness has to be maximized (machine-tool etc.).
 In such case we recommend to use the tapered-roller bearing version of Ultimate, in order to maximize stiffness.

 Do not hesitate to request a quote, drawings or technical information by clicking here.
 We will need to know: